hop-protocol/v2-monorepo/packages/v2-price-oracle/README.md

 ### GET /v1/gas-price

-> Returns the gas price in gwei for the given chain and timestamp.
+> Returns the gas price for the given chain and timestamp.

 Query Parameters